MartinEesmaa/VVCEasy/README.md

 | AV1 Discord Community (below note) | <https://discord.gg/HSBxne3> |

 > [!NOTE]
-> Please note my first language is Estonian and not native to the English language.
-Some English words may be incorrect and incomprehensible.
-Also some members of AV1 Discord Community including me can help about VVC issues.
+> Please note my first language is Estonian and it is not native due to my second English language.
+Some words may have incorrect and incomprehensible.
+The members of AV1 Discord Community including me can help about VVC issues.

 Experimental GitLab mirror is available for alternative purposes or anything: